Can a Company be Sued for Mismanagement? Understanding Your Business Risk

 - Poor financial management: This can include failure to manage cash flow, excessive borrowing, or failure to pay bills on time.

-- Negligence: This can include failure to properly maintain equipment or facilities, resulting in injury or harm to employees or customers.
+- Negligence: This can include failure to properly and safely provide services, resulting in injury or harm to employees, client’s or customers.

 Can a Company be Sued for Mismanagement?